edrone/tf2-ulmfit/README.md

 ![ulmfit_approach](ulmfit_approach.webp)

 One important thing to remember is **what is meant by "fine-tuning"**.
-ULMFiT uses this term in two contexts and somewhat idiosyncratically:
+The ML community tends to use this term in two slightly different contexts:

-1. Adapting the general language model (grey arrow) more like the target domain (brown arrow) by resuming training on unlabeled text.
+1. Adapting the general language model (grey arrow) to be more like the target domain (brown arrow) by resuming training on unlabeled text.
 2. Training any language model (general or adapted to a domain) with a classifier head on top (yellow arrow).

-This is usually understood differently in the world of transformer-based models.
 When people talk about fine-tuning BERT, they typically skip the brown arrow altogether (unless the target domain is very large or very specific) and proceed straight to training the classifier (yellow arrow) using off-the-shelf weights.
+On the other hand, fine-tuning an ULMFiT model usually involves both steps.

-The pretrained models we provide via Tensorflow Hub (the grey arrow) can often be used on the target task directly and still give decent results.
+The pretrained models we provide via Tensorflow Hub (the grey arrow) can of course be used on the target task directly and still give decent results.
 But since they were trained on Wikipedia, they will never achieve accuracy scores in high nineties on datasets of conversational language or tweets.
-However, if you have an unlabelled corpus of texts from the target domain, you can use the `fastai_ulmfit_train.py` script again to produce the "intermediate" (brown arrow) model.
+However, if you have an unlabelled corpus of texts from the target domain, you can use the `fastai_ulmfit_train.py` script again to produce the "intermediate" / adapted (brown arrow) model.
 The snag is, it's still FastAI (not TF), but once you have the `.pth` file, it can be converted to a TF-usable format with the script mentioned in the previous section.

 When running the `fastai_ulmfit_train.py` script you can optionally pass learning rate parameters via `--pretrain-lr` and `--finetune-lr` arguments for the one-cycle policy optimizer (see help descriptions).
 If you don't specify them, the script will run FastAI's [learning rate finder](https://fastai1.fast.ai/callbacks.lr_finder.html#lr_find) and set these parameters automatically.